Frequently Asked Questions

 - Are grapes poisonous to dogs?

 Yes!
-Grapes (and raisins) can be toxic to pets, causing symptoms from vomiting and diarrhea to acute (sudden) kidney failure in some patients.
-If your pet has ingested grapes or raisins, seek veterinary treatment immediately, as grape and raisin toxicity can be fatal.
+Grapes can be toxic to pets, causing symptoms from vomiting and diarrhea to acute (sudden) kidney failure in some patients.
+Raisins have the same effect.
+If your pet has ingested grapes or raisins, seek veterinary treatment immediately, as grape and raisin toxicity can be fatal to dogs.

 - What foods are most commonly poisonous to pets?

-Many foods that we humans eat regularly can be harmful to our pets.
+Many foods that we humans eat regularly can be harmful to our pets, including:

 - Chocolate (dark chocolate is more dangerous than milk chocolate)